JonasLeininger/drl-tennis-collab-compet/README.md

 I created a folder `UnityEnvs/`, and unziped the files into `UnityEnvs/Tennis`.

 ## Environment Information

+**This environment behaves a little different then the standard Unity environment**

 - Set-up: Two-player game where agents control rackets to bounce ball over a net.
 - Goal: The agents must bounce ball between one another while not dropping or sending ball out of bounds.
 - Agents: The environment contains two agent linked to a single Brain named TennisBrain.
 After training you can attach another Brain named MyBrain to one of the agent to play against your trained model.
 - Agent Reward Function (independent):
 - +0.1 To agent when hitting ball over net.
-- -0.1 To agent who let ball hit their ground, or hit ball out of bounds.
+- -0.01 To agent who let ball hit their ground, or hit ball out of bounds.
 - Brains: One Brain with the following observation/action space.
 - Vector Observation space: 8 variables corresponding to position and velocity of ball and racket.
 - Vector Action space: (Continuous) Size of 2, corresponding to movement toward net or away from net, and jumping.
 - Visual Observations: None.
 - Reset Parameters: One, corresponding to size of ball.
-- Benchmark Mean Reward: 2.5
+- Benchmark Mean Reward over 100 episodes: 0.5

 ## Instructions
 ### First run of the Tennis Environment and Random Behavior